 One of the best alternatives for those with OCD is a burial life insurance policy or guaranteed issue whole life policy.
 These are available to anyone within the required age bracket and don’t require a medical exam.

-Life insurance alternatives are more expensive and come with fewer benefits than traditional coverage, but are still a good option for those with OCD.
+Life insurance alternatives are more expensive and come with fewer benefits than traditional coverage, but are still a good option for those with OCD who have been denied traditional coverage.

 Not all life insurance companies are the same.
 It’s essential you find the best one for life insurance with OCD.

-Use us as your life insurance agent to find these companies more quickly.
-We greatly increase the chances that those with OCD will receive traditional coverage at an affordable premium.
+An independent life insurance agent also helps you to move through the application process more quickly and easily.
+Not to mention that they greatly increase the chances that those with OCD will receive traditional coverage at an affordable premium.